ndurner/ndurner.github.io/_posts/2024-06-28-vision-benchmarks.md

 However, I noticed a crucial omission in the Chatbot Arena: the absence of Reka AI models, which I've found particularly impressive for their concise outputs.

 Another benchmark, the WildVision leaderboard, does include Reka Flash.
-It's available on Hugging Face: https://huggingface.co/spaces/WildVision/vision-arena.
+It's available on [Hugging Face](https://huggingface.co/spaces/WildVision/vision-arena).

 When I inquired on X, Wei-Lin Chiang, one of the researchers behind the Chatbot Arena, confirmed that they "will add soon" the Reka models to their benchmark.